FunkinCrew/Funkin/docs/changelogs/latest.md

 - [PR #582](https://github.com/KadeDev/Kade-Engine/pull/582): Add changeDadCharacter, changeBoyfriendCharacter, keyPressed to lua modcharts
 - [PR #603](https://github.com/KadeDev/Kade-Engine/pull/603) and [PR #604](https://github.com/KadeDev/Kade-Engine/pull/604): Add note shifting to the chart editor
 - [PR #672](https://github.com/KadeDev/Kade-Engine/pull/672): Add getWindowWidth, getWindowHeight to lua modcharts
+- 💖 You can now fully customize your keybinds
+- Added new animations for the main menu and options menu
+- You can now place notes in the chart editor with 1-8 on your keyboard

 ### Changes
 - Tutorial is now a modchart instead of being hardcoded